opencog/link-grammar/bindings/vala/README.md

 ## Usage

-Place link-grammar.vapi into your projects Vapi directory and add it to your build.
+Place link-grammar.vapi into your project's Vapi directory and add it to your build.

 For meson, it would look like: